abdel-17/material-ripple-web/README.md

 ripple.destroy();
 ```

-You can also disabled the ripple by setting the `disabled` property to `true`.
+You can also disable the ripple by setting the `disabled` property to `true`.

 ```js
 ripple.disabled = true;